telecomsxchange/culture/README.md

 **Community Work**

-TCXC members believe in community work, open collaboration and then network effect.
+TCXC members believe in community work, open collaboration and the network effect.
 Many members refer others (Thank you) to join the community.
 This is a massive contribution to creating the big network effect.
 The contribution to the mission can be achieve in every way you can imagine, by signing up, using the service, sharing and referring, sending traffic of any volume (1-x), submitting ideas, contributing code on github

 **Transparency Values**